serverlessworkflow/specification/specification.md

 ##### Auth Definition

-Auth definitions can be used to define authentication information that should be applied to resources defined in the operation property of [function definitions](#Function-Definition).
+Auth definitions can be used to define authentication information that should be applied to [function definitions](#Function-Definition).
-It is not used as authentication information for the function invocation, but just to access the resource containing the function invocation information.
+It can be used for both the retrieval of the function's resource (as defined by the `operation` property) and for the function's invocation.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |